tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

 So now, if you run the game, you should see that the number of spores on the map stays more-or-less constant, and you should be able to see them spawning in from time to time around the map.

 And that's it for today!
 We've allowed players to eat each other and grow (all validated by the server), and we've addressed some issues with spawning and spore replenishment.
 The game is starting to look like a competitive MMO, and we are well on our way to having a complete game.
-In the <strong><a href="/2024/11/16/godot-golang-mmo-part-9" class="sparkle-less">the next part</a></strong>, we will add a hiscore system to the game, so players can compete to be the best in the game.
+In <strong><a href="/2024/11/16/godot-golang-mmo-part-9" class="sparkle-less">the next part</a></strong>, we will add a hiscore system to the game, so players can compete to be the best in the game.
 Until then, happy coding!

 ---